nabla-c0d3/nassl/README.md

 -----

 Multiple build scripts are available.
 They will consecutively build Zlib, OpenSSL and nassl.
+Regardless of the platform you're targeting, you will need to:
+* Download OpenSSL 1.0.1e at
+https://www.openssl.org/source/openssl-1.0.1e.tar.gz and extract the content of the source package to nassl/openssl-1.0.1e
+* Download Zlib at http://zlib.net/zlib-1.2.8.tar.gz and extract the content of the source package to nassl/zlib-1.2.8.

 ### buildAll_unix.py

 Build script for OS X 64 bits and Linux 32/64 bits.
-It was tested on OS X Mavericks and Ubuntu 13.04.
+It was tested on OS X Mavericks, Ubuntu 13.04 and Debian 7.
+This is the easiest build script to use.

 ### buildAll_win32.py

 Build script for Windows 7 32 bits.
+It expects Python to be installed in C:\Python27_32.

 ### buildAll_win64.py

 Build script for Windows 7 64 bits.
+It expects Python to be installed in C:\Python27.
+This build script will crash after building OpenSSL but you can still manage to get a full build of nassl, if you can figure it out...

 Why ???